 - Changes in body temperature, blood pressure and heart rate

 - Extreme states of anxiety, paranoia, confusion and fear

 - Visual hallucinations that can induce panic attacks

-Even with a good trip, LSD can cause a temporary psychosis and mental impairment similar to brain damage.
-This creates dangerous conditions for taking tranquilizers, which can cause a fatal overdose when taken in high doses.
+LSD can also cause a temporary psychosis and mental impairment similar to brain damage.
+Adding tranquilizers can lead to fatal overdose when taken in high doses.4